africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.02 Quotes/Shall I tell you what it is to know - To say when you know, and to say you do not when you do not, that is knowledge - Confucin.md

 ---
 {"dg-publish":true,"permalink":"/1x-references/11-notes/11-02-quotes/shall-i-tell-you-what-it-is-to-know-to-say-when-you-know-and-to-say-you-do-not-when-you-do-not-that-is-knowledge-confucin/","title":"Shall I tell you what it is to know?
-To say when you know, and to say you do not when you do not, that is knowledge - Confucius","dgShowBacklinks":false}
+To say when you know, and to say you do not when you do not, that is knowledge - Confucius"}
 ---